datashield/DSI/README.md

 ## Higher Level Functions

-In addition to these S4 classes, DSI provides functions to handle a list of remote data repostory servers:
+In addition to these S4 classes, DSI provides functions to handle a list of remote data repository servers:

 * `datashield.login` and `datashield.logout` will make use of the `DSDriver` paradigm to create `DSConnection`s to the data repositories,